greenbone/gvm-tools/docs/scripting.rst

 of the new system.
 This can be done with the help of a script.

 1. Starting point is the IP address of the new suspected system.
-For this IP address, a target needs to be created on the :term:`GSM`.
+For this IP address, a target needs to be created on the :term:`Greenbone Enterprise` Appliance.

    If the IP address is saved in the environment variable :envvar:`IPADDRESS` by the IDS, the respective target can be created: